Shamimzz/Befoody-client/README.md

 # Website Name: BeFoofy
 ➢ Basically This is Food delivery website. it has some food services, order sections, my orders, wish-list with some google authentificaton.

-➢ Fully responsive Mobile & tab viewport avaiable.
+➢ Fully responsive Mobile & tab viewport avaiable..

 ➢ Users can Log in via ( Email & password, Google, Facebook, Github) with firebase authentication.